AwsGeek/lightsail-containers-nginx/README.md

    ```
    docker-compose up --build
    ```
 3. Both the Flask application and Nginx reverse proxy containers will be run.
-The Nginx server will listent for requests on port 80 and forward them to the Flask application.
+The Nginx server listens for requests on port 80 and forwards them to the Flask application.
 Browse to http://localhost or use “curl” from the command line and you will see “Hello, World!”.

    ```
    curl localhost